AS400671/server-config/README.md

 IRR filters hasn't been implemented yet since customers / peers are currently considered as a fully trusted ones, but there is a plan to add automated checks on AS-SETs.

-Commands to run bgpq4 would be the following (suggested by AS50058), but it is always recommended to grep and handpick some options from the help option.
+Commands to run `bgpq4` would be the following (as suggested by AS50058), but it is always recommended to grep and handpick some options from the manual.

 ```sh
 bgpq4 -S $source -h $server -l $name -A4s $asset